 How long does a landlord have to fix something?

-Waiting on your landlord to make repairs can be a frustrating situation, and you may feel powerless to do anything about it.
+Waiting on your landlord to fix repairs can be a frustrating situation, and you may feel powerless to do anything about it.
 For this reason, it’s important to understand the expected repair timelines that landlords should be following, what tenants can do if landlords fail to make repairs, and the different responsibilities of each party.
-It’s also important to note that exact specifications vary significantly from state-to-state, so you’ll need to do your research on landlord-tenant law.
+It’s also important to note that exact specifications for fixing repairs vary significantly from state-to-state, so you’ll need to do your research on landlord-tenant law.

 Take a look at our resource guides for landlord-tenant law in each state to help determine your locality’s repair timeline, along with the general repair guidelines below: